FCC Chairman Ajit Pai Is Under Investigation Over $3.9 Billion Media Deal - Slashdot

 If we had one single company that owned all the TV stations all the magazines all the radio stations and all the Internet infrastructure i'm sure we would get better customer service and the pricing would probably be better too.
 Why do liberals keep wanting to harm corporations who are just trying to innovate?

 What's the difference, politican or criminal?
-(Score:2)
+(Score:3)

 Getting caught publicly.